 The Austroads Guide to Bridge Technology provides bridge owners and agencies with advice on bridge ownership, design procurement, vehicle and pedestrian accessibility and bridge maintenance and management practices.

-The Guide to Bridge Technology has seven parts:
+The Guide to Bridge Technology has eight parts:

 Part 1: Introduction and Bridge Performance includes factors affecting bridge performance, the relationship to the bridge design standards, and an exploration of the evolution of bridges and bridge loadings

 Part 2: Materials covers all aspects of common building materials including concrete, metallic and non-metallic materials, and timber.